Oneflow-Inc/oneflow/oneflow/ir/oneflow-jit/README.md

 There are mainly three components in the JIT system:

 - JIT interpreter: a special interpreter works on eager inputs and lazy intermediate tensors.
-It might convert
 - Importer: convert OneFlow's representation to MLIR and and vice versa.
 - Executor: three types of executor under development or consideration
   - Re-dispatch: convert every MLIR op to one User Op and have eager interpreter dispatch them.
 10% performance boost over pure eager mode is expected.
 This will be used for `oneflow.jit.trace` mainly.